roddyrap/git-hash-select/README.md

 The package comes with an optional shell binding that can be sourced for increased productivity.
 Pressing Ctrl+g when in a git repository will open an inline version of the commit picker, inserting the hash directly into the line.

-The supported shells are: Bash, Zshell and Dash.
+The supported shells are: Bash, Zshell, Fish and Dash.

 Using the bindings: